An introduction to Long Clawson

 Long Clawson Dairy continues to thrive

 Despite the economic downturn, Long Clawson Dairy continues to thrive and innovate, investing in new buildings and facilities and creating award-winning British cheese.
-Our Aged Leicestershire Red has won 25 awards since its launch in 2006; our Smooth Blue won three Supreme Champion awards within a year of its launch.
-The Long Clawson Dairy co-operative continues to be run by farmers – many of whom are descendents of the original 12 – and relies on local milk from 43 farms in Leicestershire, Nottinghamshire and Derbyshire to create a range of very special cheeses.
+Our Aged Leicestershire Red has won over 25 awards since its launch in 2006; our Smooth Blue won three Supreme Champion awards within a year of its launch.
+The Long Clawson Dairy co-operative continues to be run by farmers – many of whom are descendents of the original 12 – and relies on local milk from over 43 farms in Leicestershire, Nottinghamshire and Derbyshire to create a range of very special cheeses.

 A 100 year-old success story